lankydan/corda-service-trackby-flows/README.md

 This project focuses on using `ServiceHub.trackBy` to observe the saving of states and how to do so without causing deadlock.

+The blog post that explains the code used here can be found at [www.lankydanblog.com](https://lankydanblog.com/2018/10/05/starting-flows-with-trackby/)

 # Structure:

 * app: Spring code